jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 All of the UniFi network devices that are a part of your network site appear within the 'Devices' page.

-This also includes devices that were "adopted" in the past, but are not actively connected, as well as devices that are new, "pending adoption".

-Once you adopt a device, it can be controlled through your controller instance.
+#### Device adoption

-In this view of my home UniFi network, you can see:
+New devices need to be "adopted" into your managed network.
+In this "devices" view of my home UniFi network, you can see:

 - My USG Security Gateway Pro (router)
 - Multiple UniFi managed switches